MileHacker Logo

 Surf Conditions

-The North Shore's geography shapes its famous surf.
-Underwater topography, paired with deep ocean swells from winter storms in the North Pacific, creates the large, hollow waves that draw surfers globally.
+The North Shore'the geography of shapes its famous surf.
+Underwater topography, matched with deep ocean swells from cold weather storms in the North Pacific, creates the large, hollow waves that draw surfers globally.
 During summer months, these swells lessen, transforming powerful winter surf breaks into calm, inviting bays.
 These conditions mark summer as a great time for swimming, snorkeling, and diving.

 North Shore Communities